susovd/life-expectancy-project/README.md

 ## Overview of steps:

-* Step1: Identify independent variables for dependent variable life expectancy.
-Clean raw data.
+* Step1: Clean raw data.
+Identify independent variables for dependent variable life expectancy.
 * Step2: Import cleaned raw data to Hive and merge tables based on country names
-* Step3: Use Pyspark MLLib to do regression or decision tree to find relationship between life expectancy and all different variables.
-Use Scikit-learn to do regression or decision tree
+* Step3: Use Scikit-learn to do regression to find relationship between life expectancy and all different variables.
 * Step4: Visualize the results using Tableau